-Additionally, no one wants to think about the risks of malware or hacking, but this can lead to data loss as well — another reason it’s worth the small investment to get Office 365 email backup for your biz.
+Additionally, no one wants to think about the risks of malware or hacking, but this can lead to data loss as well — another reason it’s worth the small investment to get Microsoft 365 email backup for your biz.

-GoDaddy now offers a solution that provides backup of your Office 365 email, folders, calendar, contacts, notes, tasks and journals by taking frequent snapshots of the Exchange Online mailbox and storing them securely on Microsoft Azure servers.
+GoDaddy now offers a solution that provides backup of your Microsoft 365 email, folders, calendar, contacts, notes, tasks and journals by taking frequent snapshots of the Exchange Online mailbox and storing them securely on Microsoft Azure servers.